q3k/chubby75/doc/hardware.md

 There is a general purpose, FPGA controlled LED at F7, active low.

-Additionally, there is a button at P4.
+Additionally, there is a button (S1).
+It's not exactly clear if it's (possible to read its state)[https://github.com/q3k/chubby75/issues/8].

 Connector J600
 --------------